Zohar (band): Avivit Caspi (vocalist)

 Avivit Caspi (אביבית כספי) is Israeli-born, but is now based in London.
 She has performed all around the globe, in countries including, the United States, Singapore and Lithuania.
 Caspi has performed with both her own band, and as a part of Zohar.
 In 2007, Caspi performed Israel's national anthem, Hatikvah, at the England vs. Israel world cup football match, in a way that it has never been heard before.
 Her music is an interesting "blend of East and West, English and Hebrew, traditional and new, acoustic and electronic."

 Johan YoYo Buys (bass)

 Johan YoYo Buys is a bass player from South Africa, but is currently based in London, UK.
 Over the course of his career, Buys has worked with various different bands, and solo artists.
 These include artists such as, Corrina Greyson, Marcus Malone, James Stewart, eVoid, and several others.

 He also toured internationally supporting artists such as, Bryan Adams, Counting Crows and Buddy Guy.
 He was also a member of South African band "The Usual" from 1993 to 2000.
 Buys has worked with over 150 bands and artists on very many albums, gigs and tours.

 Preston Heyman (drummer)

-Preston Heyman is one of the UK's most respected session drummers.
+Preston Heyman is a British session drummer.
 He has played percussion and drums with many well-known artists such as, Paul McCartney, Phil Collins, Atomic Rooster, Tina Turner, Sting, Eric Clapton and many others.